-The metric $g$ is a non-flat Ricci-soliton. \end{thm} \begin{proof} It remains to prove the last statement.
+The metric $g$ is a Ricci-soliton which is not of constant curvature. \end{thm} \begin{proof} It remains to prove the last statement.
 The fact that $g$ is a Ricci soliton is a direct consequence of Corollary~\ref{soliton:cor}.
 To see that the metric is non-flat, it suffices to check that $\nabla \tau \neq 0$.
 Since $\tau = 2\theta v_2^*$, where $(v_a^*)$ denotes the dual basis, it suffices to compute $\nabla v_2$:

 Similarly, $\nabla_{v_2}v_2=0$ shows that $g$ is neither of non-zero constant curvature. \end{proof} \begin{cor} If the metric is definite there are no solutions to the Ricci soliton equation (\ref{soliton:Eq}) in the non-unimodular case. \end{cor} \begin{rem} Note that in all our proofs in the unimodular and in the non-unimodular case we only used that the diagonal components $ R_{ii'} $ are zero.
 In particular, the Ricci tensor is zero, if $ R_{ii'}=0 $ for all $ i\in\{4,5,6\} $, in the divergence free case. \end{rem}